dekhu48/mullvadvpnandroid/android/README.md

 ## Linting and formatting

 ### Kotlin formatting
-`ktfmt` is used for kotlin formatting.
+`detekt` is used for kotlin formatting.

-See the [official documentation](https://github.com/facebook/ktfmt) for how to use it as default formatter in Android Studio.
-Ensure to set `kotlinLangStyle` as "Code Style" and to set the project to rely on the `EditorConfig` (`.editorconfig` file).
+See the [official documentation](https://detekt.dev/) for how to use it as default formatter in Android Studio.
+Ensure you've setup your idea to work with the detekt plugin.

-Also, see the [`ktfmt` gradle plugin documentation](https://github.com/cortinico/ktfmt-gradle) for how to use it as a gradle task.

 ### XML formatting
 In order to format XML files, the script `scripts/tidy.sh` is used.
 As the script name implies, it's basically a helper script to run the tool called `tidy`.
 It needs to be installed unless the